Endogen/lamden-python-dev/README.md

 ## Interact with Lamden

-In general it's a good idea to check out the [Lamden GitHub](https://github.com/Lamden) but that can also be a bit confusing since there are quite a few Python repositories and it's not always clear what they do or if you need them to be able to start coding on Lamden.
+In general it's a good idea to check out the [Lamden GitHub](https://github.com/Lamden) but that can also be a bit confusing since there are quite a few Python repositories and it's not always immediately clear what they do or if you need them to be able to start coding on Lamden.

 Here's a short overview of the Python code that you should have heard of: